 The venue of the workshop will be the “Historical Archives of the State” in the Town Hall of Hermoupolis.
 Hermoupolis was once the capital of Greece and a city of great cultural, scientific, and industrial heritage.
 Syros Island is very close to Piraeus by boat and an ideal place for a high quality, inexpensive summer visit.

-For participants giving a paper there will be a modest fee of 50 Euros and for those who will attend without a paper a fee of 40 Euros to cover administrative expenses.
-There will be some hotels with reduced prices on offer for the participants but there are plenty of places, in Hermoupolis or close by, at very convenient prices.

 Participants are asked to make their own arrangements concerning their arrival and accommodation, but the conference organizers will be happy to give any necessary assistance.

 Coffee and refreshments will be offered.

+For further information please visit http://st-slsaeu2019.indigoflicks.com

 Organization:

 George N. Vlahakis, Commission on Science and Literature DHST/IUHPST and Hellenic Open University, Greece

-Manolis Patiniotis, Department of History and Philosophy of Science, University of Athens, Greece
+Efthymios Nicolaidis, Institute for Historical Research / National Hellenic Research Foundation, Greece